-In order to see all your contacts, go to My Contacts on the left navigation menu.
+In order to see all your contacts, go to Contacts > My Contacts in the main menu.

 The contacts management menu is located above the list of contacts and looks like this:

 A message about the number of selected contacts will pop up under the menu.
 There will be also underlined text allowing you to select every contact from the whole database:

 2. By clicking a column name like Role or Outlet you can sort contacts in ascending or descending order